NEMERO21/Multi-Threading-Demonstration/README.md

 ## Usage

-1. Open the Jupyter Notebook matrix_multiplication_analysis.ipynb.
+1. Open the Jupyter Notebook threading.ipynb.
 2. Run each cell sequentially to execute the code and generate results.
 3. View the result table, execution time graph, and CPU usage graph.